This Is TimberTech

 Mold, in all its forms, has been on Earth for millions of years.
 It's in the air, the soil, and helps keep the world's ecosystem running by helping to decompose organic matter.
 While great for the environment, mold can be dangerous not only for you and your health but for the health of your deck and home.
 According to the CDC, mold thrives and feeds on

 paper products, cardboard, ceiling tiles, and wood products — meaning traditional wood decks and composite decking with wood particles in the core (and sometimes the cap) susceptible to moisture damage.
-With your biggest financial investment at risk, why endanger your family's health and home with a wood deck that's susceptible to unsightly mold growth?
+With your biggest financial investment at risk, why endanger your family's health and home with a wood deck that's susceptible to unsightly and unhealthy mold growth?

 Realizing that deck boards play an important role in the health of your family and home, finding a decking line with superior surface protection is paramount.
 Which deck board option is going to best protect your family and your outdoor living investment?

 The U.S. Environmental Protection Agency defines funguses (or fungi) as "types of plants that have no leaves, flowers or roots."
 Mold and mildew are the non-scientific names that encapsulate several types of fungi — and, apparently, there are over 300,000 different types!
 Fungi can be in black, white, green, yellow, fuzzy, slick, multi-cellular or single-celled; mold takes all shapes and forms.
 While mold only needs moisture to live, spores love organic materials to feast upon.